 Simply by changing away from the default port, I reduced stupid scripted attacks by 100 %.
 I could almost hear the SSH daemon sigh of relief when it finally got some peace and quiet.
-Slightly more elaborate scripts that spent the time to discover the new port were also clever enough to only attempt to login once, discover that my server doesn’t allow password based login, and then they went away as well.
+Slightly more elaborate scripts that spent the time to discover the new port were also clever enough to only attempt to login once, discover that my server doesn’t allow password-based login, and then they went away as well.
 This effectively eliminated automated repeated attempts at gaining access.
 For more determined attackers, you need to be more proactive in blocking then.
-E.g. you can setup SSHGuard to add block rules to FirewallD when attackers are detected.
+For example, you can setup SSHGuard to add block rules to FirewallD when attackers are detected.

 /etc/ssh/sshd_config to the port number you want to use.
 We’ll use port 722 in all the examples going forward.
 Either edit the configuration file manually, or blindly trust this search-and-replace script to do it for you:

 SELinux will by default expect incoming SSH connections to go over port 22, and we’ll need to adopt this policy to let through traffic on the new port instead.
 The

-Then the local FirewallD is assumed to have been setup to allow the ssh service.
+Then the local FirewallD is assumed to have been set up to allow the ssh service.
 The service definition for ssh needs to be updated to allow traffic through on the new port:

 The configuration changes are now in place and you can reload the services to make them take effect:

-ssh -p 722 email@example.com).
+ssh -p 722 email@example.com.)
 You may be disconnected after running the previous command.
 After verifying that the new port is accessible, we remove the default SSH port 22 from the firewall configuration to reject future connections to the old port:

-The commands used in this article were all derived from examples scattered around on the Fedora Documentation website.
+The commands used in this article were all derived from examples scattered around on the Fedora Linux Documentation website.

 If you’re using Fail2Ban, be sure to update the port number in the configuration there too.

 Another common way to achieve a similar effect is to configure a NAT rule on your router or gateway device that redirects port 722 on your external IP address to port 22 on the internal IP of your server.
-However, that has some hidden pitfalls: Primarily, it does nothing for IPv6 as NATs and pre-routing isn’t really a thing.
+However, that has some hidden pitfalls: Primarily, it does nothing for IPv6 as NATs and pre-routing isn’t a thing.
 It also does nothing for attacks originating from inside your network in situations where Jeff from accounting sets up his own Wi-Fi access point with no password to improve signal strength around his desk.
-By then, you have other problems too but it’s still better to configure this on the service device so it’s configuration will match the publicly exposed configuration.
+By then, you’ve other problems too but it’s still better to configure this on the service device so it’s configuration will match the publicly exposed configuration.